MiroK/tieler/README.md

 1. Get the mesh for the tile: `gmsh -3 -clscale 0.3 tile_1_narrow_GMSH306.geo`
 2. Wrap the mesh with data to H5: `python msh_convert.py tile_1_narrow_GMSH306.geo`
-3. Tile the domain: `python tiled_mesh.py tile_1_narrow_GMSH306.h5 -n 3 -m 4`
+3. Tile the domain: `python tiled_mesh.py tile_1_narrow_GMSH306.h5 -m 3 -m 3 -scale_x 1E-3`

-Here `python` is either python2 or python3.
+Where `scale_x` argument makes the units of mesh to be milimiters.
+Further, `python` is either python2 or python3.
 Note that Gmsh version should match that of the tile.
-(The .geo files have hardcoded mapping for periodic entities and their numbering seems to change between versions.)
+(The .geo files have hardcoded mapping for periodic entities and their numbering seems to change between versions.).
+Also note that 1.-3. can only run in serial.

+There is an optional step 4 which removes those (heart) cells of the mesh that touch the mesh boundary

+4. `mpirun -np 3 python3 deactive_cells.py tile_1_narrow_GMSH306_3_3.h5 -m 3 -n 3`

+Note that a new mesh is created.
+As seen above this step allows for parallel execution.

 ## CI testing
 This package is CI tested against FEniCS packages for `ubuntu 16.04 LTS` [![Build Status](https://travis-ci.org/MiroK/tieler.svg?branch=master)](https://travis-ci.org/MiroK/tieler)